 Joining two surfaces together doesn’t sound complicated.
 Yet, depending on the substrates and the performance demanded of an adhesive bond, choosing the wrong adhesive could create a huge mess.

-Modern materials have started replacing mechanical fasteners and welds, so we’ve decided to share what we know and our experience using different types of adhesive bonding materials.
+Due to the added benefits, modern materials have started replacing mechanical fasteners and welds.
+You might be wondering what bonding method to use, which is why we’ve decided to share what we know and our experience using different types of adhesive bonding materials.

-Once you’ve learned more about the alternatives, you’ll be able to decide which bonding solution is right for your future product.
+Once you’ve learned more about the alternatives, you can decide which bonding solution is right for your future product.

 Historically, mechanical fasteners— rivets, brackets, bolts, screws, retaining rings — have been used to “permanently” bond two substrates.
 Unfortunately, mechanical fasteners tend to look unsightly, and their weight and likelihood of corrosion increase the possibility of bond failure.